YAssineAbGit/Feature_Matching__AI_Technical_Task/README.md

 - [x] Friday: Familiarize myself with the project
 - [x] Saturday:
    - [x] Learn How to use Jupyter Notebook in parallel with the documentation.
-   - [x] Download OpenCV and programming the examples in the tutorials.
+   - [x] Download OpenCV and program the examples in the tutorials.
    - [x] Do some research on Tutorials
    - [x] Program both suggested tutorials
 - [ ] Sunday: find similar projets.